Creating a Database for Joomla!

 From Joomla!
 Documentation

 Every installation of the Joomla!
 CMS requires a database.
 The database will store data such as articles, menus, categories, and users.
 This information is needed to make and manage your Joomla! website.
 Regardless of the requirements of the version, in order to install Joomla! you must have a working database, database user, database password and proper privileges for the database user.
 You will need to complete these tasks before you begin the installation.
 This article will address the most common type of database used when Installing Joomla!, a MySQL database.
-Although the focus here is on using cPanel on a hosting account, other types of hosting interfaces should have similar steps.
+First, we show using cPanel on a hosting account, other types of hosting interfaces should have similar steps.
+Then we show the same using phpMyAdmin on a localhost XAMPP setup

 MySQL DB Wizard